j-berg-au/BOUNDLESS/content/Notes.md

 - Spend Adrenaline to imbue weapon with MAGIC.
 It now do BONUS DAMAGE (a little) and maybe a BONUS EFFECT
 - Mount
 - Grapple multiple targets at once
+- One that grants a Totem from Druid
 **Adept**
 - Buffs to invisibility (or buffs for while you are invisible)
 - +1 Die on Tricks with certain tags